Shadow0Bit/miniShell/README.md

 # miniShell
 miniShell project in Operating Systems course at tcs@JU.
-Parser provided by my professor.
+Parser and tests provided by my professor.